Saurabh8210/Experiment-3.2-spring-hibernate-demo-/README.md

-# 🧩 Experiment 3.2 – Spring & Hibernate Java Application
+ Experiment 3.2 – Spring & Hibernate Java Application

-### 📘 Project Overview
 This project demonstrates how to build Java applications using **Spring Framework** and **Hibernate ORM** for:
 - Dependency Injection (DI)
 - CRUD Operations